 output:

-17. How to list the version of ls command?
+17. How to list the version of the ls command?

 output:

-Note: Use one of the above commands to print the version of ls command.
+Note: Use one of the above commands to print the version of the ls command.

-Please refer the manual page by using the below commands to explore in-depth
+Please refer to the manual page using the below commands to explore in-depth

 # man ls